CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Experimental Results and Analyses

 \subsection{Ablation Study}

 We perform a series of ablation studies to explore how different parts of our architecture affect the segmentation.
 We use depth information encoded into HHA as the complementary modality here.
-We take MiT-B2 as the backbone with the MLP decoder in our ablation studies, unless specified.
-The semantic segmentation performance is evaluated on the NYU Depth V2 dataset.
+We take MiT-B2 as the backbone with the MLP decoder in our ablation studies unless specified.
+The semantic segmentation performance is evaluated on NYU Depth V2.

+\textbf{RGB-only Baseline and CMX.} {In order to comprehensively compare the RGB-only baseline~\cite{xie2021segformer} and our RGB-X-based model, we conduct experiments on five different types of modality fusion, including RGB-Depth, -Thermal, -Polarization, -Event, and -LiDAR.
+Both methods are based on the same backbone with MiT-B2~\cite{xie2021segformer} As presented in Table~\ref{tab:ablation_baseline}, on six different datasets, \ie, NYU Depth V2, Cityscapes, MFNet, ZJU-RGB-P, EventScape, and KITTI-360, our CMX model obtains improvements of ${+}6.1\%$, ${+}0.6\%$, ${+}5.0\%$, ${+}2.6\%$, ${+}3.2\%$, and ${+}3.0\%$, respectively.
+We note that the improvement on the Cityscapes dataset is not as obvious as other datasets, because the performance of RGB-only models on this dataset shows a saturation trend.
+Nonetheless, the consistent improvements achieved across five different multi-modal fusion tasks are a strong testament to the effectiveness of our proposed unified CMX framework for RGB-X semantic segmentation.}

 \textbf{Effectiveness of CM-FRM and FFM.} We design CM-FRM and FFM to rectify and merge features coming from the RGB- and X-modality branches.
 We take out these two modules from the architecture respectively, where the results are shown in Table~\ref{tab:ab_study_whole}.
 If CM-FRM is ablated, the features will be extracted independently in their own branches, and for FFM we simply average the two features for semantic prediction.
 Compared with the baseline, using only CM-FRM improves mIoU by $2.5\%$, using only FFM improves mIoU by $1.2\%$, and together CM-FRM and FFM improve the semantic segmentation performance by $3.8\%$.
+The improvements show that our CM-FRM and FFM modules are both crucial for the success of the unified CMX framework.